Contact

 Register Now

-GASP is the GLBTQ+ Alliance in Social and Personality Psychology, an affiliate of SPSP.
+Founded in 2001, GASP is the GLBTQ+ Alliance in Social and Personality Psychology, an affinity group and affiliate of SPSP.
 GASP events and membership are open to all students, faculty, and other professionals, regardless of research interest, sexual orientation, or gender identity and expression.
 Allies are especially welcome.
+Please join us for this year’s mentorship luncheon to help us celebrate our 25th year!

-Session Chairs: Lisa G. Aspinwall, University of Utah, Ryan Lei, Haverford College, and Sa-Kiera Hudson, University of California, Berkeley
+Session Chairs: Lisa G. Aspinwall, University of Utah, Sa-Kiera Hudson, University of California, Berkeley, Joel Anderson, Australian Catholic University, and Tabea Hässler, University of Zürich

 Discussion Tables and Topics